MaxBasev/ExtenSwitch/README.md

 After installation, you will see the ExtenSwitch icon in the Chrome toolbar.
 Click on it to open the extension manager.

+- **Use Profiles**: Click the Bookmark icon to save or restore extension snapshots (e.g. "Work", "Crypto", "All Off")
 - **Enable/disable extensions**: Use the toggle to the right of each extension
 - **Search for extensions**: Enter the extension name in the search field
 - **Filter extensions**: Use the "Enabled", "Disabled", or "All" tabs to view different sets of extensions